day8/re-frame/docs/clojurescript.md

 So Far:

-  - syntax (data litterals)
+  - the syntax is just data litterals
-  - evaluation (of data)
+  - data can be evaluated
-  - calling functions (evaluating lists)
+  - lists (forms) evaluate to function calls
-  - special forms (exceptions to the evaluation rules)
+  - there are special forms (exceptions to the normal evaluation rules for forms)
-  - how to create functions and bind them to symbols.
+  - `#!clj defn` allows us to bind a function to a symbol

 ## Data Functions

-Sometimes data can act as a function - it can appear as the first element in a list.
+Sometimes data can act as a function - it can appear as the first element in a form.

 For example, a hashmap can act as a function.
-This is easiest to explain via code"
+This is easiest to explain via code:
 ```clj
 ({:a 11} :a)
 ```
-evaluates to `#!clj 11`.
-We are looking up the key `#!clj :a` in the hashmap  `#!clj {:a 11}` and obtaining the associated value `#!clj 11`
+Here, a hashmap `#!clj {:a 11}` is used as the 1st element in a `form`.
+The actual argument,  `#!clj :a`,  will be looked up in that hashmap, and the associated value,  `#!clj 11`, is the return value of the function call.
+So  `#!clj 11` is the evaluation.

 ```clj
 ({:a 11 :b 21} :b)